 Hypochondriasis - or as it is now referred to as "illness anxiety disorder" - is a type of anxiety that is often misunderstood.
-It goes by many casual names, the most common being "hypochondria" or "health anxiety" and in some ways it comes in many different types, in terms of how people think about that health anxiety and the symptoms it causes.
+It goes by many casual names, the most common being "hypochondria" or "health anxiety."
+It comes in many different types, in terms of how people think about that health anxiety and the symptoms it causes.

-In this article, we'll introduce hypochondriasis and discuss some of the ways that it can be treated.
+In this article, we'll introduce hypochondriasis and discuss some of the ways to treat it.

 Hypochondriasis = Anxiety?

 Are you suffering from severe health anxiety?
 What about other forms of anxiety?
 Find out what you're suffering from and how to stop it quickly with my free 7-minute anxiety test.

 The best way to start understanding your own hypochondriasis is through my free 7-minute anxiety test.
 The reality is that it really should be broken out into types.
 The following represent some of the "types" of hypochondriasis but note that these aren't medical or psychological terms, but rather a way to break down examples of what people experience.